tanwesley/Dataflow-BigQuery-Migration/README.md

 EXPORT REGION="Any available Google Cloud Platform service region of your choice"
 ```

 Then run the Python file to submit a job to Dataflow.
+To run locally instead of on Dataflow, simply remove the --runner and --region arguments.
 ```
 python data_migration_test.py --project=PROJECT \
 --input=INPUT \